Burnout Assessment

 See, pointing at something in an appropriate context is fine.
 But thoughts like this start making it hard to concentrate.
 You may be be feeling uncomfortable around your coworkers.

-Life coaching can help you to recognize these thought patterns and determine if they are helping you cope with a situation–or if they are making things harder for you.
+Coaching can help you to recognize these thought patterns and determine if they are helping you cope with a situation–or if they are making things harder for you.

 If C or D sounded closer to your thoughts, maybe don’t hesitate too much to reach out.